 - Only Approved Coal Merchants can legally sell traditional house coal (also known as bituminous coal) in England from 1 May 2021 up to 30 April 2023.
 It must be sold loose or in unsealed bags directly to the customer.
 It will be illegal to sell bagged coal.

-Further information is available from the central government Department for Environment, Food and Rural Affairs (Defra) and a Ready to Burn Consumer Leaflet.
+Further information is available from the central government Department for Environment, Food and Rural Affairs (Defra) and the Ready to Burn Consumer web page.

 Nuisance and Planning Law